mbloch/mapshaper/docs/development/label-tool-design.md

 handlers see the same position.
 Two rules follow, and both were bugs before they were rules:

-- A click on a knot that is already placed is aimed at *that knot*, so it must not add another one.
-Guarding only against the knot just placed is not enough;
+- A click on a knot that is already placed must not add another one on top of it, which would give the fitter a zero-length chord to find a direction along and drew a stray branch from the end of the curve back to that point.
-  the pointer going back to an earlier knot would otherwise leave a duplicate, drawing a stray branch from the end of the curve back to the double-clicked point.
+  Guarding only against the knot just placed is not enough; the pointer going back to an earlier knot would otherwise leave the duplicate.
-- A double-click makes a corner only if the knot under the pointer is **not** the one this gesture just placed.
-Otherwise the ordinary way to finish a curve — double-clicking past its end — would silently mark its last knot as a corner and never finish at all.
+- A double-click **finishes** the curve only if the knot under the pointer is the one this gesture just placed, or there is no knot under it at all.
+  Otherwise the ordinary finishing gesture — double-clicking past the end of the curve — would be read as a double-click on a knot, since its own opening click puts one there.

 So the curve state carries `justPlaced`, the knot the current gesture placed, and the two decisions live in `handleClick()` and `getDblclickAction()` in `gui-label-curve-state.mjs` as pure functions over that state, where they are unit-tested directly.

-Marking a knot as a corner replaces its smooth tangent with the secants toward its neighbors, so it changes the curve only where the knots genuinely turn.
-On a gentle arc the shape barely moves and the handle — filled and slightly larger — is the only visible confirmation that the double-click worked.
+A double-click on a knot that was already there does **nothing**.
+It used to toggle the knot into a corner, which is the gesture Illustrator uses and the reason `justPlaced` exists; with corners gone (see "No corners") the gesture is unassigned.
+It is inert rather than finishing because it cannot place a knot — one is in the way — so finishing on it would end the curve somewhere other than where the pointer was when the gesture began.

 ### Toolbar And Panel